gjerse/metis-docs/source/index.rst

         **Getting Started**
         ^^^

-        Learn how to install Python dependencies and begin loading your first Metis data file.
+        Learn how to install Python dependencies and get started with Metis data.

         +++